Aleuts: Tattoos and piercings

 The tattoos and piercings of the Aleuts demonstrated accomplishments as well as their religious views.
 They believed their body art would please the spirits of the animals and make any evil go away.
 The body orifices were believed to be pathways for the entry of evil entities.
 By piercing their orifices: the nose, the mouth, and ears, they would stop evil entities, khoughkh, from entering their bodies.
 Body art also enhanced their beauty, social status, and spiritual authority.

 Before the 19th century, piercings and tattoos were very common among Aleuts, especially among women.
 Piercings, such as the nose pin, were common among both men and women and were usually performed a few days after birth.
 The ornament was made of various materials, a piece of bark or bone, or an eagle's feather shaft.
 From time to time, adult women decorated the nose pins by hanging pieces of amber and coral from strings on it; the semi-precious objects dangled down to their chins.

 Piercing ears was also common.
 The Aleuts pierced holes around the rim of their ears with dentalium shells (tooth shells or tusk shells), bone, feathers, dried bird wings or skulls and/or amber.
 Materials associated with birds were important, as birds were considered to defend animals in the spirit world.
-A male would wear sea lion whiskers in his ears as a trophy of his expertise as a hunter.
+A man would wear sea lion whiskers in his ears as a trophy of his expertise as a hunter.
 Worn for decorative reasons, and sometimes to signify social standing, reputation, and the age of the wearer, Aleuts would pierce their lower lips with walrus ivory and wear beads or bones.
 The individual with the most piercings held the highest respect.

 Tattooing for women began when they reached physical maturity, after menstruation, at about age 20.
 Historically, men received their first tattoo after killing their first animal, an important rite of passage.
 Sometimes tattoos signaled social class.
 For example, the daughter of a wealthy, famous ancestor or father would work hard at her tattoos to show the accomplishments of that ancestor or father.
 They would sew, or prick, different designs on the chin, the side of the face, or under the nose.